 Ecobank Development Cooperation (EDC)

-EDC, a subsidiary of Ecobank, manages EDC balanced fund.
+EDC, a subsidiary of Ecobank, manages EDC balanced fund as well as EDC fixed income fund.
 Visit their site at https://www.ecobank.com/edc

 Gold Coast Fund Management